thesp0nge/wordstress/README.md

 to match scan results with installed plugin (or theme) version, I tought it was a better idea to start authenticated from the beginning.

+## Usage

+Using wordstress from command line is pretty easy.
+There are 2 mandatory arguments, the key to use to query the wordpress plugin and the target url.

+`$ wordstress -k d4a34e43b5d74c822830b5c4690eccbb621aa372 http://mywordpressblog.com`

+By default, wordstress doesn't look for inactive themes or inactive plugins vulnerabilities.
+This means that if `foobar_plugin` installed version is vulnerable to privilege escalation, wordstress scanner by default won't raise an alarm if the `foobar_plugin` **is not active**.

+If you want to include vulnerabilities for all themes and vulnerabilities you can use -T and -P flags.

+`$ wordstress -k d4a34e43b5d74c822830b5c4690eccbb621aa372 -T -P http://mywordpressblog.com`

+Examples:
+$ wordstress -k d4a34e43b5d74c822830b5c4690eccbb621aa372 -B basic_user:basic_password http://mywordpressblog.com

+-k, --key                            uses the key to access wordstress plugin content on target website -B, --basic-auth user:pwd            uses 'user' and 'pwd' as basic auth credentials to target website

+Plugins and themes specific flags

+-T, --fetch-all-themes-vulns         retrieves vulnerabilities also for inactive themes -P, --fetch-all-plugins-vulns        retrieves vulnerabilities also for inactive plugins

+Service flags

+-D, --debug                          enters dawn debug mode -v, --version                        shows version information -h, --help                           shows this help

 ## Online resource

 [Wordstress homepage](http://wordstress.org)